ioccc-src/winner/src/sgit/README.md

 # sgit - run sed on files under git control

 `sgit` runs `sed(1)` on files that are under git control, based on one or more globs (either a pattern or an exact file name).
-Files not under git control in the directory and any subdirectories will not be touched.
+Running this from a directory that is not a git repository is an error and any files not under git control in the directory will not be touched.
 Depending on the globs specified it might or might not recurse into subdirectories.
 That is the shell at work, of course.
 Running it in a directory that is not a git repository is an error.

-This is extremely useful because one need not run extra commands to determine the list of files (which might be very long) and then pass them directly to `sed(1)`.
+`sgit` is extremely useful because one need not run extra commands to determine the list of files (which might be very long) and then pass them directly to `sed(1)`.